evanharmon1/harmon-ops/os/win/CHECKLIST-WIN.md

   - Open PowerToys Settings > Keyboard Manager > Enable Keyboard Manager.
   - Click “Remap a key.”
   - Select Caps Lock as the “From” key, then map it to Escape as the “To” key.
+- [ ] Sign in to apps and accounts
+  - 1Password
+  - TextExpander
+  - Google Chrome
+  - Google Drive
+  - DropBox
+  - Discord
+  - Claude
+  - ChatGPT
+  - Perplexity
+- [ ] Setup WSL
 - [ ] Setup SSH
 - [ ] Setup Tailscale
   - Join a Tailnet for remote access
+  - "Run Tailscale on the Windows host, not inside WSL2.
+This is Tailscale's official recommendation.
+Tailscale When Tailscale runs on Windows, its routing and DNS changes are automatically visible inside WSL2 — you can resolve Tailscale hostnames and reach tailnet nodes from within WSL.
+Running Tailscale inside WSL2 causes double-encapsulation (Tailscale packets inside Tailscale packets) and MTU issues.
+Tailscale The one exception: if you want WSL2 to appear as a separate node on your tailnet with its own identity, you can install Tailscale inside WSL2, but you'll need to manually set MTU to 1500 Mhlakhani and accept some DNS quirks."
 - [ ] Setup VNC
   - Install a VNC server like RealVNC Server which works well with Mac Screens
+- [ ] Setup VS Code Remote
+- [ ] Setup Docker
+  - During installation, ensure "Use WSL 2 instead of Hyper-V" is selected (it's the default on Windows 11)
+  - After installation, open Docker Desktop → Settings → Resources → WSL Integration.
+Ensure your Ubuntu distro has the toggle enabled.
+This makes docker and docker compose commands available inside your WSL2 terminal.
+Set Ubuntu as your default WSL distro if it isn't already: `wsl --set-default Ubuntu-24.04`.
+Verify from inside WSL2: `docker version` and `docker compose version`.
+  - All resource limits come from your .wslconfig file.
-- [ ] Setup Docker Developer Environment on Windows
+  - Optional: Setup Docker Developer Environment on Windows
     - In order to get the dockerVol shared/mounted folder working inside running docker containers, Docker settings need to share the local C drive.
 Sometimes a restart is required.
 Sometimes you need to make sure to confirm any pop up windows about sharing volumes.
 I think I solved some problems by putting my docker-compose and dockerVol at the C:/ root level on Windows systems.
 There are also some Windows features that need to be enabled like Hyper-V.
+- [ ] Chezmoi
+- [ ] Setup as a server
+  - Disable Sleep & Hibernate
+    - Control Panel → Power Options → Change Plan Settings → Advanced Power Settings
+      - Set:
+        - Put the computer to sleep: Never
+        - Hibernate after: Never
+        - Turn off hard disk after: Never (or very high value)
+        - Allow wake timers: Disabled (optional)
+  - Display/Peripherals Power
+    - It’s usually fine to let the display turn off — that saves a little power, and the OS stays awake.
+But tools like USB selective suspend or turning off drives can interfere with server performance or device availability.
+You can set those to disabled if you’re running external drives or network services.
+  - Power Options
+    - Use a power plan like Balanced/High Performance depending on workload